nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 The questions span the breadth of the Indian legal system, including constitutional law, criminal law, civil procedure, family law, contract law, labor law, and administrative law.
 Notably, AIBE-19 incorporated questions on the newly enacted Bhartiya Nyaya Sanhita (BNS), Bhartiya Nagarik Suraksha Sanhita (BNSS), and Bharatiya Sakshya Adhiniyam (BSA)—legislation that replaced longstanding Indian criminal, procedural, and evidence codes.
 This temporal difference between datasets allowed us to evaluate how Court Easy AI performs on both established legal principles and recent legislative developments.

-Each question in the dataset was accompanied by multiple-choice options and an authoritative ground truth answer explanation, providing a standardized benchmark for model evaluation.
+Each question in the dataset was accompanied by multiple-choice options and an authoritative ground truth answer explanation, providing a standardized benchmark for Court Easy AI evaluation.

 ### Evaluation Criteria and Metrics

 We evaluated the performance of Court Easy AI using a multi-dimensional assessment framework designed to capture both factual accuracy and qualitative aspects of legal reasoning.
 Our evaluation metrics included:

-1. **Binary Correctness Classification**: Basic correct/incorrect determination, measuring whether the model identified the correct legal answer option.
+1. **Binary Correctness Classification**: Basic correct/incorrect determination, measuring whether Court Easy AI identified the correct legal answer option.
 This metric provides a straightforward accuracy percentage.

 2. **Correctness Score (1-5 scale)**: A nuanced assessment of factual accuracy and legal reasoning, where:
    - Score 5: Perfect answer with comprehensive legal reasoning